 Family?
 Married to Neil who owns Smith & Son’s Gold Coast Central which is a building & renovation business here on the sunny Gold Coast.
 We have 3 children, Will 14, Charlie 13 and Gabrielle 8.
 We are a very sporty family and both Charlie and Gabi are showing great art potential!

 Downtime for Mrs Red?
 Almost all of my inspiration in art begins surrounded by water!
 I seem to land the best ideas in the shower!
 Does this happen to anyone else?
 And then Will wanted to try Triathlon and at his first event I saw women of my age group competing and ‘giving it a go’.
 Neil told me I need to be out there rather than behind the tape.
 It looked like fun so I started swimming every week in pool as it was the most convenient of the 3 legs to do (I will do anything to get out of running).
-Then, the hot sparky at Miami Marketta told me I should do an ocean swim!
+Then I was told I should do an ocean swim!
 Ocean swim – I never knew this existed!
 I competed in my first ocean swim at Burleigh Heads 2 weeks before my first Tri and came completely hooked!
 I did do the Tri but hated the run and have no desire to do another one.
-I now train 2/3 times a week in pool and ocean and have competed in ocean swims on Gold Coast, Byron Bay, Noosa, Heron Island and Auckland, NZ.
+I now train weekly in pool and ocean and have competed in ocean swims on Gold Coast, Byron Bay, Noosa, Heron Island and Auckland, NZ.
 I have done two 3k swims, one from Broadbeach to Surfers Paradise and around Heron Island in Oct14.
 I then competed in a 4.7k swim across the channel in Auckland, NZ end of March 2015 which was a great achievement.
 Ocean swimming is my ‘chill out zone’, my ‘down time’, my ‘me time’ and I love it!
 I also am a Lifesaver at Burleigh Heads Mowbray Park, part of the volunteer program on week-ends and public holidays through the beach season (Sept-April) along with joining Surf Communications which is the radio centre for the entire GC beaches.